-NALTREXONE RISKS AND DANGERS
+NALTREXONE RISKS AND HARMS

-When Naltrexone may be dangerous?
+When Naltrexone may be harmfull?

-Check the video's on the internet, on youtube, and be sure to check the publications of these fatalities before deciding to start with Naltrexone therapy.
-Naltrexone blockade should not be given to those who struggle against Naltrexone implant as it may be dangerous.
-Such people must refrain from Naltrexone therapy, because it requires responsibility and thoughtfulness of the patient.
+Check the videos on the internet, on youtube, and be sure to check the publications of these fatalities before deciding to start with Naltrexone therapy.
+Naltrexone blockade should not be given to those who are not ready to stay off heroin.
+Fighting against Naltrexone implants may be dangerous.
+Such people must refrain from Naltrexone therapy because it requires the responsibility and thoughtfulness of the patient.

 Naltrexone is also used in the management of alcohol dependence and abstinence in combination with medically supervised behavior modification programs.